 Portrait of a girl hidden in shadow with a light background with a rainbow colored line going across her face to depict how oppression can impact the mental health of sexual and gender minority people

 Therapy with a provider who is trained in serving clients with diverse sexual identities can help you address these issues, or any other life stressors you may currently be facing.
-Be that through individual work, couples or relationship therapy, or group therapy.
+Be that through individual work, couples or relationship therapy, or group work.
+We currently have one groups:

-• Inner strength and self-worth around your sexual identity
+• Increased confidence about who you are and your sexual identity

-• Internal resources to help you find more joy, light, and connection in dark times
+• Resilience to help you feel more joy, hope, and connection during hard times

 Water color of a vibrant growing tree with rainbow colored leaves to depict how affirmative therapy can help LGBTQIA+ people thrive